Search results for:

 Even if you have all the DNS entries configured and your IP address is not blacklisted anywhere, mail can still sometimes get detected as SPAM purely by the content of the mail.

-This can often be the case with automated, or frequent and similar messages from being sent out (for example, items like newsletters).
+This can often be the case with automated or frequent and similar messages being sent out (for example, items like newsletters).

 There are several tools available where you can send a copy of your mail that will accept and analyze the content of your mail to see how 'spammy' it is being scored as, as well as give a breakdown of what parts of your mail are scoring well, and what parts are not:

 Written by Hostwinds Team / March 7, 2019